adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 **Web-based** An online password manager is a website that securely stores login details.
 They are a web-based version of more conventional desktop-based password manager.
 The advantages of online password managers over desktop-based versions are portability (they can generally be used on any computer with a web browser and a network connection, without having to install software), and a reduced risk of losing passwords through theft from or damage to a single PC - also the same risk is present for the server that is used to store the users passwords on.
 In both cases this risk can be prevented by ensuring secure backups are taken.The major disadvantages of online password managers are the requirements that the user trusts the hosting site.

-**Security implications**Its important to keep in mind the security of your password manager depends on the strength of the chosen master password (which might be guessed or brute-forced) and keyfile if one is used.
+**Security implications** Its important to keep in mind the security of your password manager depends on the strength of the chosen master password (which might be guessed or brute-forced) and keyfile if one is used.
 Care must be taken that the passphrase itself is never stored locally where a malicious program or individual could read it: nor should you leave a USB with your keyfile in an unsecured location were it can be lost or stolen.
 A compromised master password will render all of the protected passwords vulnerable if you don not also use a keyfile.
 Just because you use both password and keyfile does not make a password manager infallible.
 As with any system which involves the user entering a password, the master password may also be attacked and discovered using a key-logger.
 Some password managers attempt to use virtual keyboards to reduce this risk - though this again is vulnerable to key loggers which take screenshots as data is entered.
 This risk can be mitigated with the use of a multi-factor verification device (keyfile) .

  ### Man in the middle attacks
 A man-in-the-middle attack (MITM) is an attack where the attacker secretly relays and possibly alters the communication between two parties who believe they are directly communicating with one other.
-An example of a man-in-the-middle attack is active eavesdropping, in which the attacker makes independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection, when in fact the entire conversation is controlled by the attacker.he attacker must be able to intercept all relevant messages passing between the two victims and inject new ones.
+An example of a man-in-the-middle attack is active eavesdropping, in which the attacker makes independent connections with the victims and relays messages between them to make them believe they are talking directly to each other over a private connection, when in fact the entire conversation is controlled by the attacker.
+The attacker must be able to intercept all relevant messages passing between the two victims and inject new ones.
 This is straightforward in many circumstances; for example, an attacker within reception range of wireless access point can insert himself as a man-in-the-middle.

 As an attack that aims at circumventing mutual authentication, or lack thereof, a man-in-the-middle attack can succeed only when the attacker can impersonate each endpoint to their satisfaction as expected from the legitimate end.
 All protocols include some form of endpoint authentication specifically to prevent attacks.
 For example, authentication forwarded to either one or two parties using a mutually trusted certificate of authority.